-The collection policy was enlarged to include materials on Burma, Thailand, Laos, Cambodia, Vietnam and the Philippines.
-Books on Singapore, purchased or deposited under the Printers & Publishers' Act were added to the Collection.
-During the war years, the Library continued to function under the protection of a Japanese professor.
-The Q Collection survived the war with minimal losses.
-When the National Library moved to its new building at 91 Stamford Road in November 1960, the collection was maintained by the Reference Division on the second floor.
-By 1997, the SEA collection had increased to about 92,000 volumes of books and bound journals.
+The collection policy was enlarged to include materials on Burma, Thailand, Laos, Cambodia, Vietnam and the Philippines.9 Books on Singapore, purchased or deposited under the Printers and Publishers’ Ordinance were also added to the Collection.10 During the war years, the Library continued to function under the protection of a Japanese professor.11 The Q Collection survived the war with minimal loss.12 When the National Library moved to its new building at 91 Stamford Road in November 1960, the collection was maintained by the Reference Division on the second floor.13

 The South East Asia Room

-In July 1964, the Southeast Asian Collection was enriched by the donation of a valuable private collection of 5,000 volumes of books and periodicals on the history of the Chinese in Southeast Asia.
-Tan Yeok Seong, a merchant, agreed to donate his private collection, the Ya Yin Kwan Collection, to the National Library with a condition that a separate South East Asia Room or SEA Room be set up to house this Collection for public reading, and staff to look after it.
-Thus, the SEA Room was set up on 28 August 1964 with an area of 138.5 sq m.
-This was located on the second floor at 91 Stamford Road and was declared open by S. Rajaratnam, Minister for Culture.
-The English titles were interfiled with the other books in the SEA Collection.
-By November 1971, the room was enlarged to 550.2 sq m to meet greater shelving and readers' needs.
+In July 1964, the Southeast Asian Collection was enriched by the donation of a valuable private collection of 10,000 volumes of books and periodicals on the history of the Chinese in Southeast Asia.14 Tan Yeok Seong, a merchant, agreed to donate his private collection, the Ya Yin Kwan Collection, to the National Library under the condition that a South East Asia Room (SEA Room) be set up to house this collection for public reading, with staff to look after it.15

 The Singapore Resource Centre